rowtype-yoga/.github/profile/README.md

 # Rowtype Yoga 🧘🏽‍♂️🧘‍♀️🧘🏿

-Open anarcho type-level collective.
-We develop clean, typesafe and simple libraries for PureScript.
+Open anarchic (anarkhia, meaning "without a ruler") code collective.
+We develop libraries for PureScript.

 Anybody can join us.
 Especially library maintainers.
 As a collective we distribute the maintenance burden among each other.
 Just write us on the [PureScript Discord Chat](https://purescript.org/chat).